 For our impairment assessment, we identify CGUs, to which goodwill is allocated, and which cannot be larger than an operating segment.
+Our impairment texting compares the carrying value of an individual

 Our impairment testing compares the carrying value of an individual CGU with its recoverable amount determined using a value in use calculation.